turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 ## Try It #5

 Set an event listener on the `fruitBox` DOM element.
-Whenever someone clicks on one of the 'Lick' buttons, that fruit should now be labeled as 'Rotten' in the data model and no longer appear on the page. _Hint:
+Whenever someone clicks on one of the 'Lick' buttons, that fruit should now be labeled as 'Rotten' in the data model and no longer appear on the page.
-You may find event.target.dataset useful!_
 </div>

 <section class="answer">